Elin310/VO2max/README.md

 * Turn on the Sensirion App, which will automatically pair and start recording data

 Programing is done through the USB-C connector.
-Charging the battery is accomplished by turning on the unit and then plugging it in.
+(Charging the battery is accomplished by turning on the unit and then plugging it in.) - Not included in this version

 The App is designed for collecting data from a CO2 sensor so you have to spoof it by sending the Volume Minute of O2 to the CO2 level screen, the VO2 max to the Temp screen and the O2 level to the Humidity screen.